-Enabling individual backends is quite easy, it's just a matter of adding an entry to the AUTHENTICATION_BACKENDS setting and possibly adding keys needed for given authentication.
-Please note that some backends do not provide user email by default, you have to request it explicitly, otherwise Weblate will not be able to properly credit users contributions.
+Enabling individual backends is quite easy, it's just a matter of adding an entry to the AUTHENTICATION_BACKENDS setting and possibly adding keys needed for a given authentication method.
+Please note that some backends do not provide user email by default, you have to request it explicitly, otherwise Weblate will not be able to properly credit contributions users make.